jolesinski/drlnd_multiagent/Report.md

-Report for Project 1: Navigation
+Report for Project 3: Collaboration and Competition
 =====================

 A description of solution implementation.

 ## Learning Algorithm

 After numerous trials MADDPG [[1]](https://arxiv.org/abs/1706.02275) algorithm policy was used to train the agent.
+Ornstein Uhlenbeck process is used for exploration during learning.
+Learning is performed after several environment interactions and done with multiple gradient steps and draws from replay buffer.
 All implementations are contained in [Tennis.ipynb](Tennis.ipynb).

 ### Hyperparameters used (DDPG):